Mario5Gray/silver_bullet/hsp-advanced-techniques/chapter-1/The HECS.md

 And because of this important distinction, the addition of the word 'consciousness' to the Human Energy Consciousness Systemhas been incorporated throughout BBSH teachings.

 Learning to utilize your Creative life process  through the HECS empowers us to understand and to regulate our creativity in order to accomplish our personally chosen life goals while living the life we want.
-Once we understand the effects of enerby consciousness on our physical reality it can release great powers of creativity within us as we learn new ways of being and doing.
+Once we understand the effects of energy consciousness on our physical reality it can release great powers of creativity within us as we learn new ways of being and doing.

 ## There are four dimensions of the HECS